weaversa/cryptol-course/saw-python/README.md

 ### Execute Functions
 The command `self.execute_func(inputs)` will symbolically execute the function.
 There should be exactly as many comma separated inputs as there are in the C function.
-As usual with SAW, one can only place preconditions before this command and postconditions after this command
+One can only place preconditions before this command and postconditions after this command.
-(there are no preconditions or postconditions in this contract; we'll discuss those later).

 ### Return Statements
-The command `self.returns_f(string)` asserts the current function returns the Cryptol term parsed from a Python String.
+The command `self.returns_f(string)` asserts the current function returns the Cryptol term parsed from a Python string.
 To use Python variables in scope within the string use
 `{variable_name}`.
 For example,

 |`self.`|`returns_f`|`("{bits} >>> {shift}")`|